Man 'forced to sleep with rats' after Scottish bank cancels credit card during Thailand trip

-A man has claimed he has been forced to sleep in abandoned buildings with rats and cockroaches on holiday in Thailand after his credit card was cancelled in error by a Scottish bank.
+A man has claimed he has been forced to sleep in abandoned buildings with rats and cockroaches on holiday in Thailand after his debit card was cancelled in error by a Scottish bank.

 Mr Perez, 42, who works in front of house at a vegetarian restaurant in Edinburgh, says he is now working in a restaurant in Thailand in return for meals and has nowhere to stay for the remaining two weeks of his holiday - forcing him to sleep on the streets and in disused buildings.